MHF0/Penetration-Testing/W01D02 Virtual Lab Setup.md

 ## Install Kali Linux in VirtualBox

-### we will change some setting in VirtualBox after install the Kali-linux
+### we will change some setting in VirtualBox befor install the Kali-linux

 1. Create new machine: